andrew/ultimate-awesome/README.md

 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [GO-SIMPLE](https://github.com/Gitart/GO-SIMPLE) - These are simple examples for useful daily use in your projects.
 - [awesome-female-creators](https://github.com/gwenf/awesome-female-creators) - Female online tutorial and course creators!.
-- [awesome-rse-education](https://github.com/hifis-net/awesome-rse-education) - An awesome list of educational resources for Research Software Engineers and Engineering (RSE) .
 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .
 - [awesome-3D-avatar-collections](https://github.com/itsmetamike/awesome-3D-avatar-collections) - A list of tokenized VRM avatar collections, example files and associated metadata.
 - [awesome-rss-feeds](https://github.com/ivan-ha/awesome-rss-feeds) - A curated list of awesome RSS feeds I subscribed to.